How much time do you have?

 Many of the park's beaches can be reached within a twenty- to thirty-minute drive from the Bear Valley Visitor Center.
 These include Limantour Beach, Drakes Beach, and North and South Beaches, as well as Heart's Desire Beach in Tomales Bay State Park.
 Several others may be reached by foot.

-Another popular destination is the Kenneth C. Patrick Visitor Center located at Drakes Beach.
-The visitor center has an impressive display of exhibits featuring 16th-century maritime exploration, marine fossils, and marine environment.
+Another popular destination at Drakes Beach is the Kenneth C. Patrick Visitor Center.
+The visitor center has exhibits featuring early maritime exploration, marine fossils, and marine environment.
 A juvenile minke whale skeleton is suspended from the center's ceiling.

 Point Reyes National Seashore offers many ways for visitors to learn more about the park.
 Ranger-guided programs give visitors the opportunity to explore the wonders of Point Reyes with a Park Ranger.
 Programs are offered each weekend on both Saturdays and Sundays throughout the year, and are often offered weekdays during summer, winter, and spring breaks.